-- 5.2 Employees should always bear in mind that this is an area where perception is often regarded as more important than facts and therefore they should always exercise proper care and judgment when providing entertainment to third parties especially when it involves public officials to ensure compliance with local anti-bribery and corruption laws. - 5.3 Employees are strictly prohibited from providing or offering to provide entertainment with a view to improperly cause undue influence on any party in exchange for some future benefit or result.
-Any acts of this nature, whether provided directly or indirectly through an intermediary, may be construed as an act of bribery and contrary to the general values and principles of the Code of Conduct Policy. - 5.4 All staff are required to comply with the policies and procedures of HR Department, and maintain expenses within the entitlement limits when carrying out entertainment activities.
-Any breach of limit shall obtain MD's approval. - 5.5 All expenses incurred to provide the entertainments must be properly kept, documented and recorded for audit purposes.
+- 5.1 TGB recognises that providing modest entertainment is a legitimate way of building business relationships and a common practice within the business environment to foster good business relationships with external clients and other third parties.
+As such, eligible employees are allowed to entertain third parties through a reasonable act of hospitality as part of business networking as well as a measure of goodwill towards the recipients as per Travel Directive (Sales Department) Policy, Section 8.2 Entertainment. - 5.2 Employees should always bear in mind that this is an area where perception is often regarded as more important than facts and therefore, they should always exercise proper care and judgment when providing entertainment to third parties especially when it involves public officials to ensure compliance with local antibribery and corruption laws. - 5.3 Employees are strictly prohibited from providing or offering to provide entertainment with a view to improperly cause undue influence on any party in exchange for some future benefit or result.
+Any acts of this nature, whether provided directly or indirectly through an intermediary, may be construed as an act of bribery and contrary to the general values and principles of the Corporate Code of Business Conduct & Work Ethics Policy. - 5.4 All staff are required to comply with the policies and procedures of HR Department, and maintain expenses within the entitlement limits when carrying out entertainment activities.
+Any breach of limit shall obtain ED (or person authorised by ED)'s approval (prior to the event). - 5.5 All expenses incurred to provide the entertainments must be properly kept, documented and recorded for audit purposes.